-Working with children means that you are more likely to come into contact with illnesses, which can be highly contagious.
-We take the health of children and staff very seriously; therefore, if you have any infectious or contagious illness you must adhere to the same exclusion periods as children.
-This will ensure that you are able to recover appropriately, and that this infection or illness is not passed on to other staff, children or parents.
-The manager will advise you of any exclusion times required (see the Sickness and Illness and Infection control policy examples).
+Working with children means that you are in contact with illnesses which can be highly contagious.
+We take the health of children and staff very seriously; therefore, if you have any contagious illness you must adhere to the same exclusion periods as children.
+This will ensure that you are able to recover appropriately, and that this illness is not passed on to other staff, children or parents.
+The manager will advise you of any exclusion times required (see the sickness and illness and infection control policies).